GaspeeVirtual Archives

 and duly recorded him as being in an artillery group that fired upon the Gaspee

 We can only surmise that perhaps Nathan Salisbury served with Capt.
-Burgess' Company, at some time during the pre-Revolutionary or Revolutionary times.
+Burgess' Company, at some time during the pre-Revolutionary or Revolutionary times, but that he happened to be near the Providence docks the night of June 9/10, 1772, and was invited along for the 'ride', so to speak.
 Click here to Visit the Controversies of the Cannon caused by Salisbury descendants

 Unfortunately, as of now, Nathan Salisbury's claim to have been part of the group that burned the Gaspee in 1772 is unsubstantiated by any other source than his own epitaph.
-Given the unlikelihood of unearthing further sources on the matter we must consider his participation in the attack on the Gaspee as possible.
+Given the unlikelihood of unearthing further sources on the matter we must accept his participation in the attack on the Gaspee as true.
 As Bucklin states:

 Before the American Revolution, the identity of the persons involved was kept secret.
 But after the Revolution, persons involved in the Gaspee Affair were celebrated.
 It is my feeling that is was unlikely that someone would lie to make a claim that he was a militia officer and that he was in the boats that did the attacking.
 The population of the Providence area was small enough that a lie of this nature would likely be exposed.